 Jerome began serving Gaston College as the Administrative Assistant for the Foundation in March 2019.

-He is an Alum of Gaston College, having graduated in 2015 with a Associate of Arts degree in General Education.
-He also holds a Bachelor of Arts degree in Educational Studies from Belmont Abbey College, having graduated magna cum laude in 2017.
+He is an alumnus of Gaston College, having graduated in 2015 with an Associate of Arts degree in General Education.
+In 2017, Jerome graduated magna cum laude from Belmont Abbey College with a Bachelor of Arts degree in Educational Studies.

-Before coming back to the College to work with the Foundation, Jerome spent 8 years helping to support patients going through various mental health crises in his roles with Atrium Health in Davidson, NC and New Hope Treatment Center in Rock Hill, SC.
+Before coming back to the College to work with the Foundation, Jerome spent 8 years helping support patients going through various mental health crises in his work with Atrium Health in Davidson, NC and New Hope Treatment Center in Rock Hill, SC.

 Jerome and his wife are residents of Gastonia, NC.
-When not working, he likes to run, travel, and workout.
-He also enjoys spending time with his four-legged family members which includes a dog and two cats.
+When not working he likes to run, travel, and workout.
+He also enjoys spending time with his wife, daughter, and four-legged family members which includes a dog and two cats.